globbia/old-website/index.md

 ### Work in Progress
-- _Strongly Finitary Notions of Multicategory_, joint work with [J. Bourke](http://www.math.muni.cz/~bourkej/) (a first version can be found in the last chapter of my PhD Thesis).
+- _Strongly Finitary Notions of Multicategory_ (a first version can be found in the last chapter of my PhD Thesis).
 - _Homotopical and higher categorical aspects of Gray-enrichment_, joint work with [J. Bourke](http://www.math.muni.cz/~bourkej/) (followup to [_A skew approach to enrichment for Gray-categories_](https://arxiv.org/abs/2212.12358)).